 Common Uses of Intravenous Therapy

 So, what is IV therapy used for?
-Generally, the main types of IV therapy are:
+Generally, the main types are:

 - Hangover relief: After overindulging during a night out, you might wake up feeling awful.
-A dry mouth, pounding headache, upset digestive system and desire to keep the shades drawn are all telltale signs of a hangover.
+A dry mouth, pounding headache, upset digestive system, and desire to keep the shades drawn are all telltale signs of a hangover.
 A bad hangover can make it hard to concentrate and ruin your entire day.
-Chugging a glass of water or a cup of coffee with an over-the-counter pain killer and going back to bed is usually the go-to hangover remedy, but IV therapy can also be a helpful way to find relief.
-A hangover IV therapy includes fluids to help rehydrate the body, vitamins to help improve your energy levels and medication to reduce the painful symptoms of nausea, heartburn and headache.
+IV therapy is an effective way to find relief that replaces the last-ditch efforts of chugging a glass of water or a cup of coffee with an over-the-counter painkiller and going back to bed.
+A hangover IV bag includes fluids to rehydrate the body, vitamins to help improve your energy levels, and medication to reduce the painful symptoms of nausea, heartburn, and headache.

-- Athletic performance recovery: After an intense workout, your body can be left feeling drained and sore.
-Whether you have run a marathon or hit the gym for a lifting session, you can be left feeling in need of a boost.
-IV therapy can be used to help athletes recover following periods of exertion.
-Recovery IV drip therapy includes a number of different components designed to support athletes during the recovery period.
-Fluids help rehydrate you, while vitamins, antioxidants and amino acids help improve your energy levels and repair any tissue damage.
+- Athletic performance recovery: Your body may feel drained and sore after an intense workout.
+Whether you ran a marathon or hit the gym for a lifting session, your body could use a boost.
+IV therapy helps athletes recover following periods of exertion.
+Recovery IV drip therapy includes numerous components designed to support athletes during the recovery period.
+Fluids help you rehydrate, while vitamins, antioxidants, and amino acids boost your energy levels and help your body repair any tissue damage.

-- Cold and flu relief: If you find yourself being knocked down by the symptoms of the cold or flu, IV therapy can offer you some relief.
+- Cold and flu relief: If you find yourself knocked down by the symptoms of the cold or flu, IV therapy can offer relief.
 A cold and flu IV drip helps keep you hydrated.
-It also had vitamins and minerals to help your immune system do its job and kick the bug.
-Plus, anti-inflammatory and anti-nausea medications help to relieve the uncomfortable symptoms of the cold and flu, such as coughing, body aches, headache and fever.
+It also has vitamins and minerals to help your immune system do its job and kick the bug.
+Plus, anti-inflammatory and anti-nausea medications help to relieve uncomfortable cold and flu symptoms, such as coughing, body aches, headache, and fever.

-- Pregnancy symptom alleviation: The body undergoes tremendous stress and changes during pregnancy.
-Morning sickness is a common experience among pregnant women.
-Morning sickness can be frustrating when you are trying to focus on your health and the health of your growing baby.
-Triggered by different environmental factors, such as smell, morning sickness causes an upset stomach and vomiting.
+- Pregnancy symptom alleviation: Morning sickness is a common experience during pregnancy that consists of symptoms like an upset stomach or vomiting.
+The symptoms are often triggered by different environmental factors, such as certain smells, tastes, room temperatures, or simply nothing at all.
 While these symptoms typically subside as the pregnancy progresses, they can be uncomfortable and disruptive to your daily life.
-IV therapy for morning sickness is designed to help pregnant women stay hydrated and reduce the unpleasant effects of morning sickness.
-This IV therapy includes fluids for hydration, as well as vitamins and medication to help manage nausea and vomiting.
+IV therapy for morning sickness includes fluids for hydration, as well as vitamins and medication to help manage nausea and vomiting.

-- Migraine and headache relief: The pain caused by migraines and headaches can be debilitating.
-The exact cause of these conditions isn’t always known, but common triggers include stress, diet, environment and certain medications.
+- Migraine and headache relief: Migraines and headaches can be debilitating.
+The exact cause of these conditions isn’t always clear, but common triggers include stress, diet, environment, and certain medications.
 We can learn our triggers and try to avoid them, but migraines and headaches can still sneak up on us.
-If you are looking for relief, IV therapy for migraines and headaches includes vitamins and medication to help reduce inflammation and mitigate your painful symptoms.
-If you experience nausea with your migraines, the IV therapy package can include anti-nausea medication.
+If you are looking for relief, IV therapy for migraines and headaches includes vitamins and medication to mitigate your painful symptoms.
+If you experience nausea with your migraines, we can supplement the IV therapy package with anti-nausea medication.

-How Long Does IV Therapy Take and How Long Do the Effects Last?
+How Long Do IV Treatments Take and How Long Do the Effects Last?

-IV therapy drips amino acids, vitamins, minerals and fluids at a controlled rate.
-Once you are connected to the IV, which is usually a quick and simple process, the duration of the therapy will depend on why you are undergoing IV therapy.
-This process can take longer, but will typically require 45 minutes to an hour of your time.
-Some IV therapies can be done relatively quickly, while others will take longer.
+IV hydration therapy drips amino acids, vitamins, minerals, and fluids at a controlled rate.
+Once you are connected to the first IV line, which is usually a quick and simple process, the duration of the therapy will depend on why you are undergoing mobile IV treatment.
+The average IV session for us lasts 45 minutes to an hour.

 Where to Get an IV